jeswheel/haiti_article/README.md

    - [ ] Re-run everything and submit.

+- [x] Remove parallel back-ends from inside functions in `haitipkg`.
 - [x] Move all images and tables to the correct spot (directly after referencing them).
 - [x] Have to reference all tables.
 When should we reference Table 2 (parameter table).
 How about the table of likelihoods?
 - [x] Remove vaccination scenario projection figures (maybe move into the supplement later).